-Jessamin E. Cipollina is a second-year graduate student in the M.A.
+Jessamin E. Cipollina is a graduate of the M.A.
 Human Development and Social Intervention program at NYU's Steinhardt School of Culture, Education, and Human Development.
-In addition to being a research assistant at CVR, Jessamin is currently transcribing and analyzing interviews for the Transgender Identity Formation Study being conducted in NYU's Department of Applied Psychology at Steinhardt.
-She previously worked as a lab intern at the Center for Health, Identity, Behavior and Prevention Studies at NYU, where she carried out data entry and conducted assessments with participants for the ongoing Project 18 study.
-She also had the opportunity to carry out data analysis and conduct interviews for various research projects at the Council for Aid to Education in New York as a summer extern.
-As an undergraduate student at Pace University NYC where she received her B.A. in Psychology, she was a part of the Individual Differences in Development Lab at Pace and completed internships at Growth and Development Services and the National Eating Disorders Association, both located in New York.
+She was previously the Project Coordinator for the Transgender Identity Formation Study being conducted in NYU's Department of Applied Psychology at Steinhardt where she had the opportunity to explore research related to transgender and gender-nonconforming identity development and social issues, as well as engage in qualitative thematic and grounded theory investigation.
+She has also held research internships at the Center for Health, Identity, Behavior and Prevention Studies at NYU and the Council for Aid to Education in New York.
+As an undergraduate student at Pace University NYC, where she received her B.A. in Psychology, she was a part of the Individual Differences in Development Lab at Pace and completed internships at Growth and Development Services and the National Eating Disorders Association, both located in New York.

 graduate research assistant